Skip to content

 Dear [XX],

-My name is [insert your name] and I am the [insert your job title] of [insert the name of your business].
-As your constituent and a small business leader, I am writing to request a meeting with [Senator/ Representative XX] in [insert preferred district office location] on [insert your available dates/ times] to discuss [insert policy issue, e.g. online advertising].
+As your constituent and a small business leader, I am writing to request a meeting with [Senator/ Representative XX] in [district office location] on [date] to discuss [policy issue, e.g., online advertising].

 Please let me know when [Senator/ Representative XX] or the appropriate staffer might be available to meet with me.
 I can be reached via email or by phone and am able to provide additional windows of availability, if needed.